 \section{Optical features}

-In this section, we present a careful study of the optical features of AdS black holes in three-dimensional PM-massive theory, such as the shadow geometrical shape, the energy emission rate and the deflection angle.
+In this section, we carefully study the optical features of AdS black holes in three-dimensional PM-massive theory, such as the photon orbit, the energy emission rate, and the deflection angle.
 Considering these optical quantities, we investigate the influence of parameters of the theory on the black hole solutions.